 You’ll want it to be seen on your truck and found easily online when people are searching for your services.

-Determine Your Target Market When Starting Trucking Business
+Determine Your Target Market When Starting A Trucking Business

 One of the most important decisions you will make when starting a trucking business is to find your target market.
 Targeting the right niche gives your business a competitive advantage over larger trucking, which can help its growth.